Biharsharif Assembly constituency

 Biharsharif Assembly constituency is one of 243 constituencies of legislative assembly of Bihar.
 It is a part of Nalanda Lok Sabha constituency along with other assembly constituencies viz.
 Islampur, Harnaut, Hilsa, Nalanda, Asthawan and Rajgir.
 In 2015 Bihar Legislative Assembly election, Biharsharif will be one of the 36 seats to have VVPAT enabled electronic voting machines.

 Overview

 Biharsharif comprises CD Block Rahui & Bihar (M).
+Although Nalanda district has a substantial Kurmi population across all the assembly constituencies falling within this district, Biharsharif is a Koeri dominated constituency.
+It was represented for four terms by Sunil Kumar of Bharatiya Janata Party from the same caste group.